 Have your kids start by pulling out their absolute favorite toys, the ones they adore and play with every day – if they are very young, you can help guide them in this.

-These beloved items act as a compass, pointing their decisions in the right direction so they can identify what they really need, use, and love in their day-to-day lives.
+These beloved items act as a compass, pointing their decisions in the right direction so they can identify what they need, use, and love in their daily lives.

-After they have saved the favorites it’s easier to sort through the stuff that is leftover.
+After they have saved the favorites, it’s easier to sort through the leftover stuff.
 Clothes that are too worn or too small, toys that are broken and haven’t been played with for years, and other flotsam and jetsam just taking up space.